Dog diarrhea (spelled in the UK as ‘diarrhoea’) is going to happen, it’s just a fact of life when you’re a dog owner.

 A sudden change in diet, coupled with the stress of leaving their ‘doggie’ family and moving to a new home, causes an upset tummy and the resulting loose bowels.

-In this situation, the puppy diarrhea usually ranges from 'loosely-formed' stools to a soft 'chocolate pudding' type consistency.
-If the puppy continues to eat and drink normally, isn’t vomiting or showing signs of exhaustion and plays happily, the chances are good that this situation will resolve itself within a day or two.
+If your pup is still eating and drinking normally, isn’t vomiting or showing signs of exhaustion and plays happily, the chances are good that the problem will resolve itself within a day or two.

 A midnight ‘snack’ from the kitchen trash can, or eating half of your new leather loafers are pretty much bound to end in an upset tummy for your dog – and if you’re a new dog owner you may well be surprised at how creative your pet can be when it comes to experimenting.

 Depending on exactly what was eaten, the resulting dog diarrhea can be anywhere from one loose stool, to several very ‘runny’ ones.
 Your dog may also vomit once or twice, and will probably look fairly sorry for himself.

 It can be a bit tricky to figure out whether dog diarrhea like this is a minor or a major problem.

 Unless you know for sure what your dog ate, and you know that it isn’t toxic to dogs and isn’t likely to cause an intestinal obstruction, I’d strongly suggest talking it over with your veterinarian.

 A meal of left over burgers and fries isn’t likely to be an issue, but things such as the stuffing from the sofa pillows/pieces of a toy/stones from the back yard or the TV remote control all have the potential to cause serious trouble!